 Britain's most infamous brothel, however, was situated in Streatham in an Edwardian house on Ambleside Avenue, a stone's throw from the Streatham High Road, once voted the worst street in the UK.

-The "House of Cyn", as it became to be known, was certainly not celebrated for its luxurious surroundings (the interior was very chintzy) or the beauty of its women.
-Its notoriety came from the method of payment used – the luncheon voucher.
+The "House of Cyn," as it came to be known, was certainly not celebrated for its luxurious surroundings (the interior was very chintzy) or the beauty of its women.
+Its notoriety came from the method of payment used—the luncheon voucher.

-In 1946, around the same time a teenage Cynthia was being expelled from her convent school for continually talking about sex and generally being a "bad influence", the British government started the luncheon voucher scheme.
+In 1946, around the same time a teenage Cynthia was being expelled from her convent school for continually talking about sex and generally being a "bad influence," the British government started the luncheon voucher scheme.
 It introduced them as a tax concession, hoping that it would encourage its citizens to eat more healthily.
-In 1948 the tax-relief was raised a few pence, to three shillings (15p), but unfortunately for lunch-eating Britons that was where it stayed until 2013, when it was finally abolished due to it being almost worthless.
+In 1948 the tax relief was raised a few pence, to three shillings, but unfortunately for lunch-eating Britons that was where it stayed until 2013, when it was finally abolished due to it being almost worthless.

-Men under forty were banned from her brothel – "all Jack-the-lads boasting about their prowess"
+Men under 40 were banned from her brothel—"all Jack-the-lads boasting about their prowess."

 Although men under 40 were banned from her brothel ("all Jack-the-lads boasting about their prowess") she was proud that she provided for all sorts of men, and once said: "Everyone can get lonely… We even used to have some of them coming along in wheelchairs, although not too many because they tended to block up the corridors."

 In 1980, two years after the police raid on Ambleside Avenue, the case went to court, with Payne eventually convicted for running "the biggest disorderly house" in history.
 Although sentenced to 18 months in prison, she was released from Holloway after four.
-Six years later, in 1987, Personal Services – the first film of her life – was released, starring Julie Walters and directed by former Python Terry Jones.
-After the filming was completed, Payne organised a celebration at Ambleside Avenue and once again the police raided the house.
+Six years later, in 1987, Personal Services—the first film about her life—was released, starring Julie Walters and directed by former Python Terry Jones.
+After the filming was completed, Payne organized a celebration at Ambleside Avenue and once again the police raided the house.
 This time she was charged with nine counts of controlling prostitutes.
 There was much laughter during the subsequent 13-day trial, and the judge warned the jurors that the case was a criminal trial and not some kind of entertainment show.
 When, after five hours, the jury found her not guilty, the courtroom burst into spontaneous applause.

 Payne left the court clutching a Laughing Policeman doll, which she had kept as a mascot throughout her trial.
 "This is a victory for common sense," she said.
 "But I have to admit all this has put me off having parties for a bit."
 Cynthia later sent Judge Brian Pryor QC a copy of her biography, An English Madam, with the inscription: "I hope this book will broaden your rather sheltered life."

-Sadly, Cynthia Payne certainly doesn't, as she died aged 82 on the 15th of November, 2015 while still living at Ambleside Avenue.
-Britain's most notorious madam was always proud of how she treated her employees, and at the end of every afternoon shift she always provided something that the girls at Le Chabanais, Salon Kitty and the Mahogany Hall would have been more than envious of: a poached egg on toast and a nice cup of tea.
+Sadly, Cynthia Payne certainly doesn't.
+She died at age 82 on November 15, 2015 while still living at Ambleside Avenue.
+Britain's most notorious madam was always proud of how she treated her employees, and at the end of every afternoon shift she always provided something that the girls at Le Chabanais, Salon Kitty, and the Mahogany Hall would have been more than envious of: a poached egg on toast and a nice cup of tea.